Zocdoc founder returns with Shadow, an app that finds lost dogs – TechCrunch

 We should note that Massoumi’s exit from Zocdoc was complicated.
 He sued his co-founders and CFO for orchestrating a plot to oust him from the company during a Nov.
 2015 board meeting, claiming fraud.
 The lawsuit detailed the internal strife inside Zocdoc at the time.
 A New York Supreme Court judge recently determined this lawsuit, which is ongoing, needs to be filed in Delaware, instead of New York.
 So a ruling is yet to be determined.

 Massoumi disputes the claims were exactly as described by the article.
-The company had 300 salespeople at the time, and while he agrees some people may have acted inappropriately, he also believes company’s response to those actions was handled properly.
+The company had 300 salespeople at the time, and while he agrees some people may have acted inappropriately, he also believes the company’s response to those actions was handled properly.

 “The allegations were fully investigated at Zocdoc and found to be without merit,” he told TechCrunch, adding that Zocdoc was repeatedly recognized as a “best place to work” while he was CEO.
 (There were never allegations against Massoumi, but ultimately, the buck stops with the CEO.)

 Shadow today claims a different makeup.
-It has a team twelve people, and two-thirds of its product and engineering team are women.
+It has a team of 12 people, and two-thirds of its product and engineering team are women.
 Some Zocdoc investors have also returned to back Massoumi again.

-The startup is funded by Founders Fund, Humbition (Massoumi and Indiegogo founder Slava Rubin’s fund), Lux Capital, firstminute Capital, and other angels, including a prior Zocdoc
+The startup is funded by Founders Fund, Humbition (Massoumi and Indiegogo founder Slava Rubin’s fund), Lux Capital, firstminute Capital, and other angels, including a prior Zocdoc investor.

 Despite the complicated Zocdoc history, the work Shadow is doing is solving a problem many people do care about.
 Millions of pet owners lose their pets to euthanization as they end up at shelters that cannot keep animals indefinitely due to lack of space.
-Meanwhile, the current system of having lost pet messages distributed across social media can mean many of those posts aren’t seen — especially in larger metros where there are numerous “lost pet” groups.
+Meanwhile, the current system of having lost-pet messages distributed across social media can mean many of those posts aren’t seen — especially in larger metros where there are numerous “lost pet” groups.

 As Shadow began its work in 2018, it was local to the New York area.
 Its first year, it reunited 600 dogs.
 The next year, it reunited 2,000 dogs.
 The third year, it reunited 5,000 dogs.
 Today, it’s nearing 10,000 dogs reunited with owners.